Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 4. Turkey Favors

-Dress up your Thanksgiving table with these cute little turkey favors.
-Find out how easy these turkey favors are to make by going to GrandParents Plus for the instructions.
+Dress up your Thanksgiving table with these cute little turkeys holding favors or as place cards.
+Find out how easy these turkey favors are to make by going to Diy Inspired for the instructions.

 5. Napkin Rings